-Students must submit a completed Health

-Information Management packet into the HIM Program Director.
+Students must submit a completed Health Information Management submit online application along with personal essay and letter of recommendation into the HIM Program Director.
 For more information, contact the Program Director at (479) 936-5118, or email tcikanek@nwacc.edu.

-For more information on Health Information Management as a career, go to www.ahima.org.
+For more information on Health Information Management as a career, go to American Health Information Management Association.

-Health Information Management A.A.S.
-Degree Program
+A.A.S.
+Health Information Management

 The NorthWest Arkansas Community College (NWACC) Health Information Management (HIM) program is aimed to prepare students to perform as entry-level technicians in the HIM workforce.
 Health information technicians organize and manage health information data by ensuring its quality, accuracy, accessibility, and security in both paper and electronic systems.
-Health Information Management is a two- year associate's degree program that integrates medical science, ICD-9, ICD-10-CM/PCS, CPT and HCPCS Level II coding systems, computer technology, and health care management.
+Health Information Management is a two- year associate's degree program that integrates medical science, ICD-10-CM/PCS, CPT and HCPCS Level II coding systems, computer technology, and health care management.

 Graduates from accredited associate degree HIM programs may be employed throughout the health care industry including hospitals, physicians offices, insurance companies, law firms, ambulatory care settings, consulting firms and healthcare IS/IT vendors to name a few possibilities.
-The associate degree program consists of 20 Credit hours in general education and 40 credit hours in health information management course work.
-Clinical Requirements: Students are required to complete two non-paid profes sional practice experiences (Clinical Internship, and Clinical Internship II) prior to graduation.
-Clinical placement is subject to criminal background checks, drug screening and other clinical facility policies.
+The associate degree program consists of 20 credit hours in general education and 46 credit hours in health information management course work.
+Clinical Requirements: Students are required to complete two non-paid professional practice experiences (Clinical Internship I, and Clinical Internship II) prior to graduation.
 Before enrolling in coding courses students are required to have completed Anatomy and Physiology I. Anatomy and Physiology II, Disease Pathology, and Medical Terminology are co-requisites.
 A student must meet NWACC admission criteria and the criteria for admission to the HIM Program or HIM Coding Certificate program before applying.
 Students will be required to demonstrate proficiency in Excel and Word along with general education courses.
-Students must complete all required course work with a grade of "C" or better.
+Students must complete all required course work with a grade of C or better.
 The Health Information Management Program is designed to prepare entry-level health information professionals for the HIM workforce.

-Accreditation:
+Accreditation

-NorthWest Arkansas Community College associate degree program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
-Students must submit a completed Health Information Management packet into the HIM Program Director.
+NorthWest Arkansas Community College HIM Associate Degree Program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

+Students must submit a completed Health Information Management packet to the HIM Program Director.
 For more information, contact the Program Director at (479) 936-5118, or email tcikanek@nwacc.edu.

-For more information on Health Information Management as a career, go to www.ahima.org.
+For more information on Health Information Management as a career, go to American Health Information Management Association.

-Clinical placement may be subject to criminal background check, drug screening and other clinical facility policies.
+Note: Clinical placement may be subject to criminal background check, drug screening and other clinical facility policies.